yaml/yaml-spec/spec/spec.md

 characters and allowing the data to show itself in a natural and meaningful way.
-For example, [indentation] may be used for structure, [colons] separate [key: value pairs], and [dashes] are used to create "bullet" [lists].
+For example, [indentation] may be used for structure, [colons] separate [key: value pairs] and [dashes] are used to create "bullet" [lists].

 There are myriad flavors of [data structures], but they can all be adequately [represented] with three basic primitives: [mappings] (hashes/dictionaries), [sequences] (arrays/lists) and [scalars] (strings/numbers).
-YAML leverages these primitives, and adds a simple typing system and [aliasing] mechanism to form a complete language for [serializing] any [native data structure].
+YAML leverages these primitives and adds a simple typing system and [aliasing] mechanism to form a complete language for [serializing] any [native data structure].
 While most programming languages can use YAML for data serialization, YAML excels in working with those languages that are fundamentally built around the three basic primitives.
-These include the new wave of agile languages such as Perl, Python, PHP, Ruby, and Javascript.
+These include the new wave of agile languages such as Perl, Python, PHP, Ruby and Javascript.

 There are hundreds of different languages for programming, but only a handful of languages for storing and transferring data.
-Even though its potential is virtually boundless, YAML was specifically created to work well for common use cases such as: configuration files, log files, interprocess messaging, cross-language data sharing, object persistence, and debugging of complex data structures.
+Even though its potential is virtually boundless, YAML was specifically created to work well for common use cases such as: configuration files, log files, interprocess messaging, cross-language data sharing, object persistence and debugging of complex data structures.
 When data is easy to view and understand, programming becomes a simpler task.